devscollab/skill-board/CONTRIBUTING.md

 3. Mention in the Issue that you want to work on it.

-4. Wait for the approval from the Maintainers of this project before startig to work on it.
+4. Wait for the approval from the Maintainers of this project before starting to work on it.

 5. Create a pull request after making the changes and mention the Issue number that your pull request is related to.